Root Canal Therapy — Chaska, MN

 If you experience severe dental pain, you may need root canal therapy.
 Despite a negative reputation, root canal therapy is truthfully not a traumatic procedure.
 Dr. Meschke and Dr. Swingdorf regularly perform this safe, conservative treatment to preserve internally damaged teeth and save them from extraction.
-Modern root canal therapy is a surprisingly comfortable procedure and one that can literally save your smile.
+Modern root canal therapy from our Chaska, MN dentist is a surprisingly comfortable procedure and one that can literally save your smile.

 Why Would I Need Root Canal Therapy?